zhangliye/GraphMLReader.jl/README.md

 Read GraphML file to a MetaGraph.

 # What GraphMLRead.jl does?
-Step1: Read the xml file
+Step1: Read the xml file.
 Step2: Create an MetaGraph/MetDiGrap and add vertice in creasing order with Int vertice ID.
-Save the original id of the vertice to node attribute `:original_id`
+Save the original id of the vertice to node attribute `:original_id`.
-Step3: Save vertice attribtes and edge attributes to MetaGraph/MetaGraph
+Step3: Save vertice attribtes and edge attributes to MetaGraph/MetaGraph.

 # How to use